Gene Black: Summary

 Black was born in Arden, North Carolina.
 He accumulated six finishes in the top ten in his career in addition to $10,650 ($ when adjusted for inflation) in total career earnings.
 On average, Black began his races in 25th while ending them in 19th.
 Black was unable to lead a single one of his laps out of the 6,642 that he did in his career - the equivalent of 4562.7 mi of constant highway driving.
 His career lasted three years.
 Black was a competitor at the 1968 Fireball 300 in addition to other events like the 1966 Southeastern 500, the 1968 Islip 300, and the 1968 Fireball 300.

-His racing performance was the most powerful on dirt tracks where people expected him to finish an average of 11th place.
+Black's racing performance was the most powerful on dirt tracks where people expected him to finish an average of 11th place.
 However, Black tended to perform less proficiently on road courses; finishing a meager average of 40th place.